PaulFerrariLab/lab-website/index.md

 ---
 ---

-# Ferrari Lab
+# Welcome!

-Welcome!
-Our lab is housed in the Jack H. Miller Magnetoencephalography Center at Helen DeVos Children"'"s Hospital.
+Our lab is housed in the Jack H. Miller Magnetoencephalography Center at Helen DeVos Children's Hospital.
 Here you can learn more about our research, projects, and personnel.

 {% include section.html %}